ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Goals.md

 my audio files?
 my master's thesis?
 my simulation?
-We need to have a clear answer.

-They have not been asking for a lot, just a place to preserve and share a wide variety of content.
+Our patrons have not been asking for a lot, just a place to preserve and share a wide variety of content.
-So, rather than take a depth approach and focus our first release on ETD's or datasets our plan is to take a breadth approach and provide basic coverage of as many of the types above as fast as we can (and do it well).

-We have more complex, sophisticated features on our list, but those will come later.

-In order to start helping faculty, staff, and students preserve and provide access to articles, images, datasets, documents, videos, and audio files, we will build out basic self-deposit support for a wide variety of works.

-For large files this may include a non-web interface.
-We also hear many of the above questions from library collection developers as well.
+Once we have a foundation where we can accept, describe, preserve, and present a wide variety of content we can start adding more sophisticated capabilities to the repository ecosystem.

+We would like to accommodate library collection development in addition to serving the needs of the broader campus community.
-While management workflows for licensed and purchased content are largely deferred for a later phase, we envision library employees may also utilize the system to host collections of digital materials if supported by existing functionality.
+While management workflows for licensed and purchased content will have to wait until the self-deposits foundation is laid, library employees can also utilize the system to host collections of digital materials.

+## Components
+Building an extensible system is complicated.
+The encapsulation of and interfaces between functions and systems are critically important.
+Initially we believe that we will need to address the following:

+- Content Types
+- Workflow
+- User Management
+- Monitoring & Messaging
+- UI
+- Dissemination systems
+- Content Registry

+## Features
 - Support basic deposit, description, view, search, and access of the major types of formats and works (we call them Curation Concerns).
-- Works include theses, dissertations, articles, tabular datasets, posters, presentations, final projects, other (we can still provide preservation level support even if we cannot provide appropriate viewers yet)
+	- Works include theses, dissertations, articles, tabular datasets, posters, presentations, final projects, other (**we can still provide preservation level support even if we cannot provide appropriate viewers yet**)
 - Basic services for deposit, view, and search of images, videos, documents, audio files
 - Support format-specific workflows including ingestion, generation of access derivatives, access policies, and retention policies.
 - Provide basic user profiles
-- Allow user profiles to be linked to existing “sibling profiles” such as ORCID
+	- Allow user profiles to be linked to existing "sibling profiles" such as ORCID
 - Create a collection that contains a set of multiple types of works.
 - Collect metadata for all collections, profiles, works, and format types that are comprehensively indexed for searching.
 - Full-text indexing support for certain types of content